 The official statistics for venous thromboembolism (VTE) risk assessment in England for quarter 1 (Q1) 2017/18 (April to June 2017) produced by NHS Improvement were released on 1 September 2017 according to the arrangements approved by the UK Statistics Authority.
-From April 2017 we've assumed responsibility as the publisher of official statistics for VTE from NHS England.
+From April 2017 we took on responsibility as the publisher of official statistics for VTE from NHS England.

 Summary of the data collection